Support for early childhood professionals

-Early care and learning professionals play a critical role in caring for and preparing kids for the future.
-Learn about education and certification options.
+Early childhood professionals play a critical role in caring for and preparing kids for the future.

 ECE Education Support Fund

 Since 2018, the Province has provided funding through the Early Learning and Child Care Agreement with the Government of Canada to the Early Childhood Educators of BC to administer the ECE Education Support Fund.
 This fund provides bursaries to students studying in ECE programs at recognized post-secondary institutions.

 - Learn more about the ECE Education Support Fund

 There are many other government and non-government funding programs to help students complete their ECE education and ensure employers and communities have a pool of educated professionals to draw from.

 - WorkBC – Finance Your Education